alexmalao/blm-calc/README.md

 Supports fairly naive rotational calculations for total potency, line length, and pps (per target).

 Some considerations:

-- assumption all F3 and B3 are 2.5 GCD or less (no long casting, always F3P)
-- standard line includes using F3P under AF3
+- use F3P for firestarter, standard line includes F3P under AF3
-- all filler (Thunder, Foul, Paradox) is omitted as part of potency calculation
+- all filler (Thunder, Foul, Xenoglossy) is omitted as part of potency calculation
 - no validity checking for lines that would otherwise drop enochian or not have F3Ps e.g. F1 during UI
 - assumes 0.1s caster tax on any cast 2.5s or longer
-- standard AOE starts at 4 targets to be optimal, only F2, B2, and Freeze are gains

 ### Arguments